LaudateCorpus1/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   - `export EXTERNAL_IP=<External IP>`

-**IMPORTANT** Ths OCI Cloud shall variable you've just set will persist for the duration of the cloud shell session (it will "time out" after approximately 20 mins of no interaction), if you exit and re-open the browser window / tab, start using a different OCI Cloud Shell instance, or reconnect after a timeout the variable will need to be set again using the `export EXTERNAL_IP=<External IP>` you just used - if you don't then commands that use the variable will not fail, potentially silently.
+**IMPORTANT** Ths OCI Cloud shell variable you've just set will persist for the duration of the cloud shell session (it will "time out" after approximately 20 mins of no interaction), if you exit and re-open the browser window / tab, start using a different OCI Cloud Shell instance, or reconnect after a timeout the variable will need to be set again using the `export EXTERNAL_IP=<External IP>` you just used - if you don't then commands that use the variable will not fail, potentially silently.
 If you are in doubt if the variable is set then entering `echo $EXTERNAL_IP` into the cloud shell will display the IP address, if it returns nothing or an empty line then you will need to re-set the variable.

 Note that in a production environment you might want to terminate the encryption in the load balancer for efficiency reasons, and also between the microservices using a service mesh (which is a later optional lab).